GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/solid/Voight.rst

    The factor of two in the shear components of strain (and strain-like) quantities is a frequent source of confusion, even for expert modelers.
 It can be particularly challenging to use in nuanced situations like stiffness tensor calculations or invariant decompositions.
 If you plan to implement new models within GEOSX, please pay extra attention to this detail.
-We also try to provide common operations in centralized helper functions to avoid re-inventing the wheel.
+We also provide many common operations in centralized helper functions to avoid re-inventing the wheel.